rgb-protocol/RGB-Documentation/rgb-state-and-operations/state-transitions.md

 * The [Assignment](../annexes/glossary.md#assignment) construct, which is pointed at Alice (in this example by the Genesis), and later used by Alice and pointed at Bob, is responsible for two things:
   * The [Seal Definition](../annexes/glossary.md#seal-definition) which points to a specific UTXO (to Alice's first, by the Genesis created by a contract issuer, and later to Bob's by Alice herself).
   * The association of the Seal Definition to specific sets of data called [Owned States](../annexes/glossary.md#owned-state) which, depending on the properties of the contract, can be chosen from several types.
 To give a simple context example, the amount of tokens transferred is a common kind of Owned State.
-* [Global State](../annexes/glossary.md#global-state), on the other hand, reflects general and **public properties** of a contract that maintain consistency in the evolution and state changes of the contract.
+* [Global State](../annexes/glossary.md#global-state), on the other hand, reflects general and **public properties** of a contract that are not meant to be owned, such as the total issued supply for a inflatable fungible asset.

-As mentioned [earlier](intro-smart-contract-states.md#introduction-to-states), a State Transition represents the main form within [Contract Operations](../annexes/glossary.md#contract-operation) (in addition to [Genesis](../annexes/glossary.md#genesis) and [State Extensions](../annexes/glossary.md#state-extension)).
-The **State Transitions** refer to one or more previously defined state(s) - in Genesis or another State Transition - and update them to a **New State**.&#x20;
+As mentioned [earlier](intro-smart-contract-states.md#introduction-to-states), a State Transition represents the main form within [Contract Operations](../annexes/glossary.md#contract-operation) (in addition to [Genesis](../annexes/glossary.md#genesis)). **State Transitions** refer to one or more previously defined state(s) - in Genesis or another State Transition - and update them to a **New State**.&#x20;

 ![A detailed view of a State Transition bundle, where two seal belonging to the same contract are closed by the same witness transaction.
 The diagram separates the RGB specific part from the Bitcoin Commitment Layer part, referencing the related libraries.](../.gitbook/assets/state-transition-3-bitcoin-rgb.png)

 As an interesting scalability feature of RGB, multiple **State Transitions** can be aggregated in a **Transaction Bundle**, so that **each bundling operation** fits one and only one contract leaf in the [MPC](../annexes/glossary.md#multi-protocol-commitment-mpc) tree:

-* All the data participating in the State Transitions, aggregated and hashed, enters contract-wise their respective [Transition Bundle](state-transitions.md#transition-bundle).
+* A [Transition Bundle](state-transitions.md#transition-bundle) collects all transitions that refer to a given contract.
-* The Transaction Bundle is hashed and committed to the [MPC](../annexes/glossary.md#multi-protocol-commitment-mpc) Tree contract leaf as a [BundleId](state-transitions.md#bundleid).
+* The Transaction Bundle is hashed to produce its [BundleId](state-transitions.md#bundleid), which is included as a leaf in the [MPC](../annexes/glossary.md#multi-protocol-commitment-mpc) Tree at a position that is biunivocally determined by its contract_id.
-* Thanks to [DBC](../annexes/glossary.md#deterministic-bitcoin-commitment-dbc) the MPC Tree is committed to a Tapret or Opret output that, at the same time, the underlying message is incorporated in the witness transaction closing the previously defined seals, pointing at their respective Bitcoin UTXOs.
-Inside the same State Transition some new Seal Definitions are defined through the new assignment together with their related Owned States.
+* When all bundles are included in the tree, the empty leaves are filled with random data and its merkle root is computed.
+The MPC commitment, composed by the merkle root and parameters used in the tree construction, is finally included into a Tapret or Opret output thanks to [DBC](../annexes/glossary.md#deterministic-bitcoin-commitment-dbc), so that the bitcoin transaction unequivocally commits to a set of rgb state transition.
-* The [Anchor](../commitment-layer/commitment-schemes.md#anchors) represents the _connection point_ between the commitment inside Bitcoin Blockchain and the RGB client-side validation structure.
+* The [Anchor](../commitment-layer/anchors.md) represents the _connection point_ between Bitcoin Blockchain and the RGB client-side validation structure.

 In the following paragraphs, we will delve into all the elements and processes involved in the State Transition operation.
 All topics discussed from now on belong to RGB Consensus, which is encoded in the [RGB Core Library](../annexes/rgb-library-map.md#rgb-core).

 ## Transition Bundle

-As an important general feature of RGB protocol, it is possible to bundle **different State Transitions belonging to the same contract** (i.e. having the same `ContractId` which is nothing more than an elaboration of the [OpId](components-of-a-contract-operation.md#opid) of the Genesis operation). **In the most simplest case, such as the one shown above between Alice and Bob, a Transition Bundle consists of a single state transition**.
+A transition bundle is essentially the collection of all state transitions in a given witness transaction that operate on a certain contract. **In the simplest case, such as the one shown above between Alice and Bob, a Transition Bundle consists of a single state transition**.

-However, RGB embeds into its design support for _Multi-payer operations_ such as Coinjoins and Lightning Channel openings, where multiple paying parties (in addition to Alice) own the same asset.
-With Transition Bundles, each party can decide to asynchronously and privately construct a State Transaction that transfers ownership of the contract to one (i.e. Bob) or many counterparties (in a _many-to-many_ relationship).
-Then the parties involved may decide to group these State transitions into the Transition Bundle and, following RGB rules for MPC and DBC, construct a single [witness transaction](../annexes/glossary.md#witness-transaction) that closes all the [seal definitions](../annexes/glossary.md#seal-definition) referenced by the State Transitions inside the Bundle.
+However, RGB natively supports batching operations, so that one or more payers can send assets to one or more payes and multiple transition types and state types are involved (e.g: atomically sending tokens and inflation rights).
+In these cases, all the operations involving a certain contract would belong to the same position in the MPC tree, so they need to be deterministically bundled in order to fit in a single MPC leaf.
+The corresponding [witness transaction](../annexes/glossary.md#witness-transaction) then needs to close all the seals that are spent by each state transition.

 ### BundleId